AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/authoring-ai-based-smart-suggestions.md

 >[!NOTE]
 >
 > Your administrator must configure the **Smart Suggestions** feature.
-For more details, view the [Configure smart suggestions for authoring](../cs-install-guide/conf-smart-suggestions.md) section in the Installation and Configuration Guide for Cloud Services.
+For more details, view the [Configure the AI-powered smart suggestions for authoring](../cs-install-guide/conf-smart-suggestions.md) section in the Installation and Configuration Guide for Cloud Services.

 ![Smart suggestions panel](images/smart-suggestions-panel.png){width="300" align="left"}